ak-boateng/sql-queries-lab/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## Contact
-For questions or suggestions, open an issue or contact [your-username] on GitHub.
+For questions or suggestions, open an issue or contact [https://github.com/ak-boateng/](ak-boateng) on GitHub.